Correlation vs. Causation: What’s the Difference?

 Examples of correlation vs. causation

-In another correlation versus causation example, it may not be as easy to identify whether causation is present with two variables.
-For example, you could find a correlation between the amount someone exercises and their reported levels of happiness.
+In the following example of how correlation is different from causation, you may find it challenging to identify whether causation is present with two variables: You could find a correlation between the amount someone exercises and their reported levels of happiness.
 While it’s possible an increase in exercise is causing an increase in happiness, you can't say for sure that it’s the cause since there could be another unknown variable that has a more significant influence on a person's mood.

 Reliable ways to determine causation